michaelebrooker/community-garden/content/_index.md

 Last spring we have been able to plant trees which were provided by a grant, and they include fruit and nut species, as well as willows for the bank alongside the bog garden and pond.

  - Tree planting
+ - Rotovate and sow grass seed for main meadow - for lawn events
- - Water collection system
+ - Water collection system set up
  - Fire pit build
- - First harvest
  - Labyrinth completed
+ - First harvest of fruit and veg

 ### Progress in 2023